EPIC-guide/epic-guide.github.io/_middle/vacations.md

 * first aid or medical treatment of a member of your household: up to 3 days in each instance
 * if you are moving house: 1 day per calendar year
 * the death of a parent or member of your household: 5 days
-* the death of an other family member: up to 3 days
+* the death of a family member other than the above: up to 3 days

 ([RS 172.220.113 art.
 51](https://www.fedlex.admin.ch/eli/cc/2001/279/fr#art_51),
 [RS 172.220.113 art.
 52](https://www.fedlex.admin.ch/eli/cc/2001/279/fr#art_52),